Schizophrenia Group Therapy Ideas And Their Mental Health Benefits

 Hallucinations

 A person experiencing hallucinations may see, feel, or hear a stimulus that isn't present.
-Auditory hallucinations, often called "hearing voices," may be the most common form of hallucination in people with schizophrenia.
+Auditory hallucinations, often called "hearing voices," may be the most common form of hallucination in patients with schizophrenia.
+A randomized controlled trial found that integrating cognitive remediation into therapy can help individuals reduce the impact of auditory hallucinations.

 Delusions